pprathameshmore/graph-microsoft-365/docs/development.md

 1. Log in to JupiterOne as a user with permission to set up an integration
 1. Add a Microsoft 365 integration instance
-1. You will be directed to Microsoft's identity platform, where you must login in as an administrator in the organization you intend to ingest
+1. You will be directed to Microsoft's identity platform, where you must login in as a Global Administrator of the Active Directory Tenant you intend to target/ingest
 1. Review requested permissions and grant consent

 To exercise the grant flow:

+1. Log in as a Global Administrator to the Active Directory Tenant you intend to target/ingest
 1. Visit the [admin consent URL for jupiterone-dev][admin-consent-j1dev]
 1. After being redirected to something like `https://localhost/microsoft-365/install?admin_consent=True&tenant=tenant-id&state=12345`, capture the `tenant` query param

-Use this `tenant` ID and information from the App Registration to create a `.env` file for local execution of the daemon/server application (this repository):
+Use this `tenant` ID and information from the App Registration to create an `.env` file for local execution of the daemon/server application (this repository):